Pothala-Chaya-Devi/Inverse_Design_ELM_WiFi6E/README.md

 The dataset is intended for machine learning–based antenna analysis, performance prediction, and inverse design studies.
 The implementation details of the model, along with the dataset preparation steps, are described in the associated research paper.

-At present, a sample dataset of size 110 is provided for public access, considering that generating such datasets requires significant computational resources and time.
-The complete dataset and code will be provided upon request and will be made publicly available soon.
+At present, a sample dataset of size 110x157 is provided for public access, considering that generating such datasets requires significant computational resources and time.
+The complete dataset and code will be provided upon request.